caonguyen10602/bookshopmanagementsystem/README.md

-# this is a bookshop management system I found from the Internet
+# This is a sample for "bookshop management system" code